Become a Lifeline Volunteer

 Applications for the Semester 1, 2018 Crisis Supporter Workplace Training course have now closed.

-Information about the Semester 2, 2018 Crisis Supporter Workplace Training course will be available to download soon.
+Click here for information about the Semester 2, 2018 Crisis Supporter Workplace Training course- course is now open.

 Click here to download the Student Crisis Supporter Position Description.

 Click here to download a Volunteer Crisis Support Worker Application Form in Word format.

 To explore the training and volunteering options available in Telephone Crisis Support, contact us via [email protected]

 Chats volunteers can be involved in any way which suits individual lifestyle, skills and interests.
 A key component of the volunteer role is to model, demonstrate and teach appropriate communication and interaction with others.
 This will assist participants in building positive social skills to use in their everyday lives and enhance their ability to build friendships.
 We provide training for all volunteers.
 Volunteers can choose to be involved with calls, activities and/or driving and may be involved in more than one area.